As of April 2020, Epsilon 14 is now in beta testing, with a release scheduled for later this year.

 This version introduced the concurrent process buffer, which lets you run programs like compilers and continue editing while they run (even under DOS).

 The very first version of Epsilon.
-Epsilon is over twenty five years old!
+Epsilon is over thirty five years old!